 In addition the Gardens are open to the public Monday - Friday afternoons from April to October the Arboretum is open to the public from 2pm to 5pm.
 No guided tours are available on these afternoons, but descriptive leaflets are available from reception and teas are available in the hotel from £8.50 per person.

-The trees are contained in the 34 acre estate of West Lodge Park, a hotel in Hadley Wood on Cockfosters Road (A111) just one mile south from exit 24 of the M25 London orbital road.
+The trees are contained in the 35 acre estate of West Lodge Park Hotel in Hadley Wood on Cockfosters Road (A111) just one mile south from exit 24 of the M25.

-3 sandwich fingers: cucumber, smoked salmon, egg & cress
+3 sandwich fingers: Cucumber, Scottish smoked salmon, Hertfordshire free range egg & cress

-2 warm scones with clotted cream and Tiptree jam
+2 warm scones with Devonshire clotted cream and Tiptree jam

-(as the West Lodge Park Afternoon Tea, plus a delicious glass of Taittinger Champagne)
+(as the West Lodge Park Afternoon Tea, plus a delicious glass of Taittinger Rosé Champagne)